The Flight Edit: 5 Comfort Essentials I Never Travel Without

 Photo by: Kelly Dawson

-Booking economy on a commercial flight can often feel like willingly participating in your own discomfort.
-The seats are too close together with little support, and the surrounding surfaces are questionably clean.
-The few inches you are given to tend to a personal bubble can be quickly erased by fellow passengers’ emotions, eating habits, and even bare limbs (I’ll never understand taking your shoes off on a plane).
+Booking economy on a commercial flight can often feel like paying for your own discomfort.
+The seats are too close together with little support, and the surrounding surfaces are undoubtedly dirty.
+The few inches you are given to create a personal bubble can be quickly erased by fellow passengers’ emotions, eating habits, and even bare feet (I’ll never understand taking your shoes off on a plane).
 That’s why it’s essential to pack carry-on items that will actually provide elements of ease in an otherwise aggravating setting.

-While it’s true that you save relative cash when booking economy, you make up the difference with how much angst you’re willing to endure.
-Thankfully, I’ve learned which items encourage me to relax, block out the chaos, and settle in.
-Read on for the five essentials I tuck into my bag before takeoff that prioritize comfort, including the number one carry-on I recommend most.
+While it’s true that you save relative cash when booking economy, you make up the difference with how much unspoken conflict you’re willing to endure.
+Thankfully, over the years I’ve learned which items encourage me to relax, block out the chaos, and settle in—regardless of where I’m seated in economy.
+Read on for the five essentials I pack before takeoff that prioritize comfort, including the carry-on bag I recommend most.

 Image by: Kelly Dawson